google/keps/helpers/convert/README.md

 go run to_current.go <workspace>/community/keps
 ```

-where `<workspace>` is the location where you have previously cloned the Kubernetes Community Repo.
+where `<workspace>` is the location where you have previously cloned the [Kubernetes Community Repo][].
 The tool
 will create a temporary directory containing converted KEP content.
 A KEP process maintainer attempting to
 convert the existing KEP content should

 1. Referring to the documentation on [git filter-branch][], select only commits against the `keps` directory
-   in clone of the [Kubernetes Community Repo][]:
+   in clone of the Kubernetes Community Repo:

    ```
    git filter-branch --prune-empty --subdirectory-filter keps